Display text in header formatting.

 The tooltip can optionally contain GitHub-flavored Markdown, including the Markdown directives described in the body parameter of st.markdown.

 Shows a colored divider below the header.
-If True, successive headers will cycle through divider colors.
+If this is True, successive headers will cycle through divider colors, except gray and rainbow.
 That is, the first header will have a blue line, the second header will have a green line, and so on.
-If a string, the color can be set to one of the following: blue, green, orange, red, violet, gray/grey, or rainbow.
+If this is a string, the color can be set to one of the following: blue, green, orange, red, violet, yellow, gray/grey, or rainbow.

 Examples